 This is a community-based initiative which encourages everyone to share their ideas for topics, questions, and suggestions.
 Please share your thoughts with Mansoureh (firstname.lastname@example.org) and Myriam (email@example.com).
 We’re looking forward to hearing from you!

 Thursday, June 18th, 2020// 12:00-1:00 pm (MT)

 Racism is a reality in Canada, and recent demonstrations across the country raise the importance of addressing racial inequalities that affect the lives of Black, Indigenous and other racialized communities.
-We hosted a conversation moderated by Aurelia Uarsama with our guest speakers Jeanne Lehman, the Executive Director of Black Canadian Women in Action, Sharif Haji, the Executive Director of Africa Centre, and Brandon Wint, performance poet and public educator.
-You can watch the recording of that round-table here:
+We hosted a conversation moderated by Aurelia Uarsama with our guest speakers Jeanne Lehman, (the Executive Director of Black Canadian Women in Action), Sharif Haji, (the Executive Director of Africa Centre), and Brandon Wint, (performance poet and public educator).
+You can watch the recording of that roundtable here:

-Session 2: Systemic and Institutional Racism in Canada Wednesday, July 15th, 2020// 12:00-1:30 pm (MT)
+Wednesday, July 15th, 2020// 12:00-1:30 pm (MT)

-Join our online round-table on systemic and institutional racism in conversation with our guest speakers Noelle Jaipaul, Multicultural Liaison with the city of Edmonton, Monetta Bailey, Assistant Professor of Sociology at Ambrose University, and Philomina Okeke-Iherjirika, Professor of Women’s and Gender Studies at University of Alberta.
-Aurelia Uarsama will be moderating the session.
-You can watch the recording of that round-table here:
+Watch our online roundtable on systemic and institutional racism in conversation with our guest speakers Noelle Jaipaul, (Multicultural Liaison with the city of Edmonton), Monetta Bailey, (Assistant Professor of Sociology at Ambrose University), and Philomina Okeke-Iherjirika, (Professor of Women’s and Gender Studies at University of Alberta).
+Aurelia Uarsama moderated the session.

 Tuesday, August 18th, 2020 // 1:30-2:30pm (MST)

 Wednesday, August 26th, 2020 // 1:oo-2:15pm (MST)

-Join our online round-table on the experiences of racism and discrimination among Black communities in Alberta with our guest speakers Bukola Salami, Associate Professor at the Faculty of Nursing at the University of Alberta, Temitope Oriola, Associate Professor at the University of Alberta and recipient of the Governor General of Canada Academic Gold Medal, and Tigist Dafla, settlement counselor and outreach worker.
+Join our online roundtable on the experiences of racism and discrimination among Black communities in Alberta with our guest speakers Bukola Salami, Associate Professor at the Faculty of Nursing at the University of Alberta, Temitope Oriola, (Associate Professor at the University of Alberta and recipient of the Governor General of Canada Academic Gold Medal), and Tigist Dafla, (Settlement counselor and outreach worker).

 Wednesday, September 9th, 2020// 1:00-2:30 pm (MT)

-Wednesday, September 23rd, 2020// 1:00-2:30 pm (MT)
+Wednesday, September 23rd, 2020// 1:00-2:30 pm (MST)

 - High poverty rates pre-COVID-19 among most visible minority groups made them vulnerable to the financial impact of the economic shutdown.